 The school will be fully engaged, involved, and included in local safeguarding arrangements.
 Once the school is named as a relevant agency by local safeguarding partners, it will follow its statutory duty to cooperate with the published arrangements in the same way as other relevant agencies.
+The school will act in accordance with the safeguarding arrangements.

-The school will develop trusting relationships between families and agencies to protect the welfare of its students, through the early help process and by contributing to multi-agency plans to provide additional support.
+The school will work with CSCS, the police, health services and other services to protect the welfare of its pupils, through the early help process and by contributing to multi-agency plans to provide additional support.